trezor/trezor-suite/suite-native/app/README.md

 2. In case of issues with the packager, try to restart it with `--reset-cache` i.e (`yarn s --reset-cache`).
 3. Sometimes it's helpful to combine two previous points with uninstalling the app from the device/emulator.
 4. Make sure you are using pure Node or `nvm` for managing node version (other version managers like `fnm` can cause build issues on iOS).
+5. `npx react-native doctor` may help to identify issues with your environment, though not every check _has_ to pass